 The quality of life is good and affordable in Waterford.
 We are less than 2 hours form both Dublin and Cork.
 Our strong international links see many students from around the world coming to study with us.
 Our staff to student ratios are low ensuring dedicated time for each student.
 We have also introduced a work placement module which is unique in Ireland.
 You can take our programme part time or full time.

 We have a strong Alumni who support each other and keep in touch with us.
-We are very proud of the WIT Architectural Community which we have helped to create.
+We are very proud of the SETU Waterford Architectural Community which we have helped to create.

 Agreements have been signed with schools of architecture in France, Mexico and Germany facilitating exchange study programmes.
 Languages are taught as electives to encourage students to avail of these travel opportunities.
 Annual trips to European capitals take place in all stages of the course.